 The South African banking and insurance industry needs to realign their people management component to support the appropriate business strategy and to produce a desired level of organisational performance.

-by Ruwayne Kock, Gert Roodt and Theo Veldsman
+by Ruwayne Kock, Prof Gert Roodt & Prof Theo Veldsman